 Fig. 2 - Extended network - carding scheme

 This network was constructed using a different seed transaction and expanded with increased depth parameter.
 It means that now we can not only connect transactions related to the processed one - taking an analogy from the world of social interactions, we can analyze “friends of friends of friends … etc.” so transactions related to different related transactions.
 This way we can broaden out scope and gather more insight.
-Let’s zoom in and look into some of the clusters Fig. 3 - Suspicious connections via card token
+Let’s zoom in Fig. 3 - Suspicious connections via card token

 At first glance we can see that one email and IP address (red and green nodes) are connected to many different credit card tokens (blue nodes).
 Since it’s quite rare for people to possess a great number of credit cards, this type of network might be an example of carding fraud.
 In such attacks, fraudsters use stolen credit card credentials to perform numerous transactions.
 We can distinguish between normal traffic and carding patterns (few people, numerous cards and transactions) easily when having data structured as a network.
 After querying our graph and encountering a risky pattern, we can add suspicious attribute values to blacklists.
 This way, if they are ever encountered by our system, transactions will be automatically flagged as risky.

 We can extract a lot of insight from connection analysis but they don’t come for free - there are additional challenges as well.
 On the one hand, studying connections in networks built from transactional, tabular data might help us uncover relationships that are hard to extract when keeping the data flat.
 Structure of a network and how it changes in time can be a very rich source of information, as well as a human-friendly interface to our data.